cal-itp/eligibility-server/docs/configuration/settings.md

 The log level used in the application's [logging configuration](https://flask.palletsprojects.com/en/2.2.x/logging/).
 If [`DEBUG_MODE`](#debug_mode) is set to `True`, this will not have any effect.

+## Database settings

+### `SQLALCHEMY_DATABASE_URI`

+The URI that should be used for database connection.

+!!! note
+    See other configurable settings from [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/).

 ## Data settings

 ### `IMPORT_FILE_PATH`*